How to Prepare CRUSHS

 Run one cycle on the Lite Ice Cream setting; the mix will look crumbly.

-Important step!
-Splash in 1 – 2 oz milk, respin, add mix-ins if you like, and dig in while it’s fresh.
+This is important.
+Now splash in 1 – 2 oz milk, respin, add mix-ins if you like.
+Dig in while it’s fresh.

 Ninja Creami Tips & Tricks